Solar 101 Beginners Guide Australia

 How much does solar cost?

-The cost of solar will vary depending on a number of factors, including your geographical location, size of system, quality of products used, installer used, government rebates accessed and financing options.
+The cost of solar will vary depending on a number of factors, including your geographical location, the size of your system, quality of products used, installer used, government rebates accessed and financing options.
 These costs are generally broken out into the solar panel, solar inverter and overall installation costs.
 Some installers may offer these as a package, while others may break them down into separate items in their quote.

 How to choose the best solar panels in Australia

 To choose the best solar panels for your home in Australia, pay close attention to factors such as the cost, quality, sustainability and efficiency of the panels on offer.
-That the panels are available from your preferred solar installer is also a consideration because few installers offer every single brand and type of solar panel available.
+That the panels are available from your preferred solar installer is also a consideration, because few installers offer every single brand and type of solar panel available.
 The warranty available on both the products and workmanship of your solar panel may also be something to consider when choosing the best panels for your home – you’ll want peace of mind that you are covered if something happens to your system once it’s up and running.

 What solar electricity plans do I need?

-There are two main components of a solar electricity plan to consider: the usage and supply rates and the solar feed-in tariff (FiT) These components and how you intend to use the electricity your solar system generates will determine the plan you choose.
+There are two main components of a solar electricity plan to consider: the usage and supply rates, and the solar feed-in tariff (FiT) These components and how you intend to use the electricity your solar system generates will determine the plan you choose.

-If your solar panels meet only a small portion of your household’s daily electricity use each day, you may need to consider an electricity plan that offers a decent electricity usage rate because it’s more likely you’ll still rely on grid electricity to meet a significant amount of your electricity needs.
+If your solar panels meet only a small portion of your household’s daily electricity use each day, you may need to consider an electricity plan that offers a decent electricity usage rate .
+This is because it’s more likely you’ll still rely on grid electricity to meet a significant amount of your electricity needs.

 If you have a larger solar system that’s generating more electricity than your household needs each day, you may wish to consider a power plan with a higher solar FiT instead.
 This will mean you get a good amount of credit on your electricity bill in exchange for exporting your excess solar energy back to the grid.

 If you have a solar battery attached to your solar panel system, you could use either of the above options, depending on how you use your storage.
-You might want to store the electricity your panels generate to export for a relatively generous FiT at a later date or use that electricity to power your home during non-daylight hours to avoid paying for grid electricity when your panels aren’t generating power.
+You might want to store the electricity your panels generate to export for a relatively generous FiT at a later date.
+You could also use that electricity to power your home during non-daylight hours to avoid paying for grid electricity when your panels aren’t generating power.
 The first option may mean you take advantage of a plan with a higher FiT, while the second would likely benefit more from a plan with lower usage rates.

 No matter which plan you choose, you should always keep an eye on the designated supply charge it includes.
-This is a daily fee that you must pay as long as you’re connected to the grid and so contributes to the overall cost of your energy plan.
+This is a daily fee that you must pay as long as you’re connected to the grid, and so contributes to the overall cost of your energy plan.

 Looking for solar plans?
 Let’s go!